-- 1. Possess a combined SAT score of at least 1,000; - 2.
-Possess an ACT score of at least 24; - 3.
+- 1. Possess a combined reading and mathematics SAT score of at least 1,100; - 2.
+Possess a composite ACT score of at least 24; - 3.
 Hold a high school diploma with a grade point average of 3.25 or higher (unweighted for certificate of merit courses); - 4.
 Maintain a grade point average of at least 3.50 over nine credit hours at Wor-Wic or from a transfer institution; - 5.
 Possess acceptable diagnostic assessment scores at Wor-Wic; or - 6.
 Are recommended by the honors program committee.